eswarkrishna/GroupAssignment/README.md

 *****
 ### Learnings while doing the assignment
-We have tried to measure our Research objectives on various constructs like Necessity, Audience, service quality and affordability.
-Out of all, the most interesting one is the "target audience", as this factor is very important to gain insights of the needs of the people who would be using our services.
-What are the most important features they look in a transport service provider.
-The mission of our company is to bridge the gap of customer expectations and an inefficient transport system.
+We have tried to measure our Research objectives on various constructs like Necessity, Audience, Service quality and Affordability.
+Out of all, the most interesting one is the "target audience", as this factor is very important to gain insights of the needs of the people who would be using our services i.e. What are the most important features people look in a transport service provider.
+The mission of our company is to bridge the gap of customer expectations and an inefficient transportation system.

-The most challenging construct is to measure the customer satisfaction, since people are keen on minor service quality factors.
-And a small deviation might be damaging.
-We have also measured other constructs like affordability, security which gave us a picture how we doing with our current services.
+The most challenging construct is to measure the customer satisfaction, since people are keen on minor service quality factors, and a small deviation from which might be damaging.
+We have also measured other constructs like affordability & security which gave us a picture, how we are doing in the current scenario.

-Since Delhi NCR already has other companies like OLA, Trevo which provide pretty decent services and prices, therefore in order to compete with these companies we have to launch our campaign which not only markets Shuttl as a better transport provider, but also proves to be the most economical.
+Since Delhi NCR already has other companies like OLA, Trevo, etc. which provide pretty decent services and prices, therefore in order to compete with these companies we have to launch our campaign which not only markets SHUTTL as a better transport provider, but also proves to be the most economical.

-After reviewing the insights of the feedback, we will understand the requirements of our future customers for our future markets which would positively make us the future leaders.